Room to Breathe Program Guidelines

 We defined the parameters of the program, detailing what improvements can be offered to a tenant and what sits outside the scope.

 The impact of these changes will be seen in coming years.
-What we do know is this:
+What we know so far is this:

 It’s more cost effective to renovate than to build new houses.